famoser/docs/docs/communicate/teams.md

 the following aspects have to be managed (either by the team or manager)

 - directions (target/purpose of the team)
-- designing the performing unit (environment, scheduling, work behavior, ...)
+- designing the performing unit (environment, scheduling, work behaviour, ...)
 - monitoring/managing work progress
 - execution of the work